 • Newt Gingrich as president would boost the grindcore scene in DC!
 Well, maybe not directly, but apparently a grindcore band calle Traumatic Anal Devastation played at a Gingrich rally in Las Vegas.

 Apparently the band showed up outside the rally, plugged their instruments in, and generated what Gingrich staffer Terry ‘The Stick’ Foley called “the sound of a tank driving through a minefield.”
 Police showed up and pulled the plug on the youthful thugs after about 5 minutes (the equivalent of 20 songs, according to estimates from our grindcore research staff).
+No reports of hearing loss or more than usual psychological damage from the Gingrich supporters who were present.

 • DCist interviewed Theophilus London.
 (Yes, we know the show was last night, but this interview was published after our Music Notes ran yesterday.)